Easter marks the high point of the entire liturgical year. Here’s how to celebrate the season with your kids.

 - Instead of the profession of faith (“I believe…”), we’re renewing our baptismal promises and being sprinkled with the waters of baptism.

-You can find out more about the Easter Sunday liturgy at Catholic Culture.
+You can find out more about the Easter Sunday liturgy at from the U.S. bishops’ conference.
 Here are some good things to know about the Easter season:

-- Did you know that the Resurrection is such an important event, the Church celebrates it for fifty days?
+- Did you know that the Resurrection is such an important event, the Church celebrates it for 50 days?
 That is longer than any other liturgical season!

 - Forty days after Easter, we celebrate the Ascension of the Lord . . . although in most dioceses of the United States, the Ascension is celebrated on the Seventh Sunday of Easter.